Sexological Bodywork

 What is Sexological Bodywork?

-A Sexological Bodywork session is a deeply personal.
-An experience focused on your body, emotions, and desires.
+A Sexological Bodywork session is a deeply personal experience centered on your body, emotions, and desires.

 Hereโs a breakdown of how it typically unfolds: